By Felice Austin, C.Ht.

 “Good communication includes taking time to plan together.
 Couples need private time to observe, to talk, and really listen to each other.”

 - Amigo Talk– We were getting so busy we sometimes didn’t even see each other in a day.
 So, in addition to a weekly date, we scheduled in a fifteen-minute chat every day.
 Some days it is early in the morning, but we just do it.
-Only on certain days are we allowed to talk about money and scheduling.
+Only on certain days are we allowed to talk about money and scheduling (we leave most of the money talks for our credit counseling sessions.)
 The rest of the time we talk about ideas and feelings and we take turns listening.

 - Plan dates– We take turns planning a dates that are conducive to talking.
 Now that we have kids, they are mostly free dates since we have to pay for a babysitter.